|

 we called him Big Brother, regardless of when he joined the Wing Chun

 society.
-One day, after a year and a half's training, a
+One day, after a year and a half's training, an

 Portuguese-Chinese), and I became friends with Nelson.
-We learned that
+We found out that

-he was packed with knowledge of Wing Chun.
+he was more knowledgeable in Wing Chun than our master.
 He knew it down to the

-minute details and was willing to share it.
+minute details and was willing to share them.
 Vasco and I requested him

 to teach us.
 Being that we were already students of his Wing Chun

-brother, Master Wong, he could not accept us as his student.
+brother, Master Wong, he could not accept us as his students.
 The only

-way he could teach us was to make us his brothers.
+way he could teach us was to make us his junior brothers.
 We were not to call

 him "Sifu" (Master), but "Sihing" (Big Brother).
 I decided to